prasasdi/flutter-mvvm-skeleotn/README.md

 A new Flutter project.
 With MVVM capabilities, elevated with GetX in order to achieve low boilerplate and such

+## Edit August 18 2024

+This repository been used for me personally to develop a Tab application, so in general it should be give you an idea about communication between view and view-model are
+Or, here's what you can do

+### To-Do

+1. I create an main-container where navbar and a view-controller are.
+Can you make it where the side nav-bar like X?
+If you can, you are wellcome to try it yourself
+2. There's a view-control controlled by the nav-bar.
+Go for it experiment with it

 ## Getting Started

 This project is a starting point for a Flutter application.